phpbb/quickinstall/docs/modernization-cli.md

 admin / password
 ```

-That is the normal workflow. `board:create` downloads the requested phpBB source if needed, writes Docker config, and prepares the board. `board:start` starts Docker, installs phpBB, and applies the selected seed preset once.
+That is the normal workflow. `board:create` downloads the requested phpBB source if needed, writes Docker config, and prepares the board. `board:start` starts Docker, installs phpBB, applies the selected seed preset once, and waits until the board URL responds before printing the final URL.

 ## Common Recipes